 All children follow a reading scheme which provides children with a colour stage.
 They are able to access books from their reading stage and will progress through the stages through regular reading practise at home and in school.
 When children have reached the final stage they become a ‘free reader’ which means they are able to read chapter books as well as their library book.
 Children are encouraged to select both fiction and non-fiction texts and also books from recommended authors.

-Reading is taught through the whole class approach.
+Whole Class Reading - Reading is taught through the whole class approach.
 Each class has a text which they read aloud.
-New vocabulary from the text is selected and taught explicitly before answering comprehension based questions on the text.
+New vocabulary from the text is selected and taught explicitly before answering comprehension-based questions on the text.

-Pupils working below age-related expectations are identified quickly and interventions planned and in place.
-We follow set interventions which include: Reading fluency, arrow and phonics.
+Interventions - Pupils working below age-related expectations are identified quickly and interventions planned and in place.
+We follow set interventions which include: reading fluency and phonics.